TopSpot4U Custom made unique animal print scrubs tops

 7. Write letters to the editor.
 When you read about animal related issues in the media, take a moment to write a letter to the editor.
 Whether the story was positive or negative for the animal, letters to the editor are a great way to inform others about the animal rights perspective.

 8. Volunteer some time.
 Many animal related groups do not have the resources to hire paid staff, so volunteer labor is essential to their operations.
-Find an organization that you like and contribute time doing what you love - whether its cuddling cats, walking dogs, helping plan special events, or leading guided nature walks so people can appreciate wildlife.
+Find an organization that you like and contribute time doing what you love—whether it’s cuddling cats, walking dogs, helping plan special events, or leading guided nature walks so people can appreciate wildlife.

 9. Donate to charitable organizations.
 Animal related charities generally receive less financial support than health and human services organizations.
 Consider making a donation to your favorite animal related non-profit organization so it has the resources to implement programs that are important to you.